kohei-us/orcus/doc/overview/doc-user.rst

   method which returns access to an existing sheet, and

 * the :cpp:func:`~orcus::spreadsheet::iface::import_factory::finalize` method
-  which gets called at the very end of the import to give the implementation a chance to perform post-import tasks.
+  which gets called exactly once at the very end of the import, to give the implementation a chance to perform post-import tasks.

+in order for the code to be buildable.
 Now, since all of the sheet accessor methods return null pointers in this code, the import filter has no way of populating the sheet data.
 To actually receive the sheet data from the import filter, you must have these methods return valid pointers to sheet accessors.
 The next example shows how that can be done.

 Implement sheet accessors